 The plant is easy to grow and enjoys wet conditions.
 To maintain the bright red stems Dogwood plants should be cut hard back in the spring.

 Dogwood can be grown either as part of an informal hedge or on its own as a specimen plant and looks particularly good in a waterside setting or as part of a winter garden.

-Our stocks are continually changing so please contact us for sizes and plants not listed here.
+Our stocks of Dogwood plants are continually changing so please contact us for sizes and plants not listed here.

 Bare root plants available from October to April.